junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 Dean watches him, realizing he's lost count of how many times the coffee pot has been refilled.
 His voice quieter than ever, "That means you'll need sleep."

-The fear to sleep.
+The fear of sleep.
 The endless coffee.
 The stubborn insistence on sitting in the kitchen deep into the night instead of going back to his room.
 That explains it all.

 "I'll be fine, Dean."
 Cas gulps down the coffee with a wince.
 He doesn't seem to enjoy any of the coffee's flavor anymore, he is just trying to ingest all the caffeine he needs to resist the inevitable sleep.